 Serving as a mediator between different specialists is a common role for palliative care teams, but for Aly, whose diagnoses have changed over the years, this was essential.

 “I think palliative care gave me that voice because I needed that.
 Whatever I said, they had my back,” said Aly.

 How to Get Palliative Care

-If you or a loved one with EAD needs palliative care, ask your doctor for a referral – the earlier the better.
+Ask your doctor for a referral if you or a loved one has EAD.
 You can receive palliative care in the hospital and often in the community, including at home.
 Palliative care can ease many of the burdens of the disease and help you achieve the best possible quality of life.

-For more information about EADs for patients, caregivers, health care providers and researchers, visit the American Partnership for Eosinophilic Disorders
+For more information about EAD, visit the American Partnership for Eosinophilic Disorders